Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

   };
 ```

-### 2. Importing The Library Contracts
+### 2. Importing the Library Contracts
 Next, you will import other contract libraries and interfaces from the following, using the module keyword `mod` to import them from modules in the same directory as your `main.sw`.

 Copy and replace the existing code in your `main.sw` file with the one below.

-[note]: <> (I use Rust for all snippets rather than sway since both languages are similar and Rust's is recognized on prettifier for markdown code snippets)
+[note]: <> (I use Rust for all snippets rather than Sway since both languages are similar and Rust's is recognized on prettifier for markdown code snippets)

 ```rust
 mod data_structures;